 Those slaughtered included army officers, policemen, lawyers, businessmen, engineers, teachers, doctors, professors – and at least one of them was a woman.
 They had been taken captive when, in September 1939, Poland was simultaneously invaded by the Soviet Union from the east and by Nazi Germany from the west – in accordance with the agreement, the Nazi-Soviet Pact, reached between Hitler and Stalin the month before.
 The German invasion prompted Britain’s and France’s declarations of war on 3rd September 1939.
 The Polish PoWs were held in camps, prisons and at other locations in Russia and the Ukraine.
 Here were potential leaders of Poland who could easily be liquidated.
 Probably, it was concluded that they were unlikely ever to be ‘re-educated’ into the Soviet version of communist philosophy.
 They were ‘bourgeois’ and therefore they posed a threat.
 There was, in any event, little love between the USSR and Poland.

 By the time the bodies were found at Katyn, of course, the Soviet Union was an ally of Britain and the USA, and the common aim was defeat of the common enemy – Nazi Germany.
 The role of the Soviet Union was decisive in achieving this victory.
-In that context, and probably mindful of a difficult post-war settlement in which Soviet troops would occupy large parts of Europe, both the British and US governments did not want to risk antagonising Stalin.
+In that context, and probably mindful of a difficult post-war settlement in which Soviet troops would occupy large parts of Europe, neither the British nor the US governments wanted to risk antagonising Stalin.
 It was easier, and tactically wise, to publicly disbelieve Nazi propaganda.
 Indeed, knowledge of the Soviet Union’s guilt was suppressed at the time.
 Possibly even more controversially, after 1945 and with the Cold War in full swing, successive governments resisted requests to erect a memorial to the victims of Katyn, presumably because it was viewed as provocative.